IkennaEgwim/100-Days-of-Python/day-01/README.md

 This documents my journey to master Python through consistent daily practice using Replit 100-days-of-code challenge.
 Over the next 100 days, I will be coding every day, exploring various aspects of Python, and sharing my progress, challenges, and learnings.
 Follow along to see my growth and projects, and feel free to join me or provide feedback!

 **Today's Challenge:**
-1. Write your full name and today's date in separate lines of code.
+1. Write today's date in separate lines of code.
 2. Copy this text below.
 See if you can do it with just the one print statement!

 "Welcome to my "100 Days of Python"!
 This repository documents my journey to master Python through consistent daily practice using Replit 100-days-of-code challenge.
 Over the next 100 days, I will be coding every day, exploring various aspects of Python, and sharing my progress, challenges, and learnings.
 Follow along to see my growth and projects, and feel free to join me or provide feedback!"